 |---|---|---|

-By having an estate plan in place, you can ensure that your assets are distributed according to your wishes, reducing the likelihood of family disputes and delays in asset distribution.
+By having an estate plan in place — one that includes not just a will but also trusts and LPAs — you can ensure that your assets are distributed according to your wishes, dramatically reduce the likelihood of family disputes, and avoid the probate delays that leave families in financial limbo during the worst possible time.

 Taking the First Steps